Skip to content

 Do I need a good credit rating to get a loan?

-Having a good credit score is important if you’re to be accepted for a loan, but having a bad score doesn’t mean you’ll always be refused.
-There are several loan options for those with bad credit, although they typically have higher interest rates and come with borrowing restrictions.
+A good credit score means you’re more likely to be accepted for a loan, but having a bad score doesn’t mean you’ll always be refused.

 A good credit score shows lenders you’re responsible with money and have a history of borrowing and paying off debts.
-This is why people with the best credit scores get the best loan rates.
+This is why people with the best credit scores tend to get the best loan rates.

 How much can I borrow?